wences-sanchez/Knowledge-Base/pages/Computational Thinking for Problem Solving.md

 		- **Decomposition** means breaking a complex problem into more manageable sub-problems
 			- Putting the solutions to the sub-problems together gives a solution to the original, complex problem.
 			- **Decomposition** is NOT about *generalizing upon a smaller point*.
-That's another approach -
+That's another approach
+			- Also, the sub-tasks have to be related to the main problem.
+Completely different items are not allowed.
+		-
 			-
 	-